 Fund II – Portfolio and Pipeline Review

-In the portfolio construction of Fund II, Revolution maintained a strong credit discipline based on relative value across the three key focus areas being: Australian and New Zealand Leveraged Loans, Asset Backed Securities (ABS) and Real Estate loans.
+During portfolio construction, Revolution maintained strong credit discipline based on relative value across the three key focus areas of Fund II being: Australian and New Zealand Leveraged Loans (LBO), Asset Backed Securities (ABS) and Real Estate loans.

-As at 30 June 2021, Fund II held a total of 51 individual investments with an average life of the portfolio of 1.7 years.
-The credit spread of the portfolio above BBSW is 578 bps – which is above the stated target of Fund II and the average credit rating of the portfolio is BB+ with a yield to maturity of 5.99% (gross of fees and expenses).
+Fund II held a total of 47 loans as at 30 June 2023, with an average expected life of the portfolio being 1.4 years.
+The portfolio yield is 10.2%, with a credit spread of the portfolio above BBSW of 580 basis points.
+The average credit rating of the portfolio is BB+.

 |2 years p.a.